 My advice is always to ask the customer what he has in mind.
 If you have any doubts – ask, then ask for confirmation, then recap.
 The fewer things left to chance, the fewer problems you will have in the approval phase.

 Anita Baranovska’s Behance

-The best experience with design approval that I had was when my client said: “It’s perfect.
+My best design approval experience was when my client said: “It’s perfect.
 I love it”.
 This was when I designed a logo for a travel company.
-On the other hand, the worst design experience happened when I was designing a business card and the client said: “You needed to use a photo from Instagram work page”.
-The client didn’t specify this information in the brief, so our cooperation ended on the same day.
+On the other hand, the worst design experience happened when I was designing a business card, and the client said: “You needed to use a photo from the Instagram work page.”
+The client didn’t specify this information in brief.
+Hence, our cooperation ended on the same day.

 Pavlo Muliar – Graphic Designer

 Design approval is strangely the hardest and the easiest stage of working with clients.
 Everything depends on the clients themselves.
 Shocking, I know.
 Imagine being a doctor and having a patient that doesn’t know what part of the body hurts.
-Design approval looks the same if you are working with clients that don’t know what design they want, or, even worse, the clients that change their preferences from one approval cycle to another.
+Design approval looks the same if you work with clients who don’t know what design they want or, worse, the clients who change their preferences from one approval cycle to another.

-However, some situations look rather promising in the beginning: the client is friendly and decisive, has great creative thoughts, expresses their wants, and needs in a concrete way.
+However, some situations look rather promising in the beginning: the client is friendly and decisive, has great creative thoughts, expresses their wants and needs in a concrete way.
 But the first round of approval puts everything in its place.
-For example, the client wants a banner with a name and a logo of the travel company: the concept revolves around a paper plane.
+For example, the client wants a banner with a name and a travel company logo: the concept revolves around a paper plane.
 “Please, do a very similar logo as some other company has but not exactly the same.”